Automattic/jetpack/projects/js-packages/webpack-config/README.md

 #### Module rules and loaders

-Note all rule sets and loaders are provided as factory functions returning a single rule or use-entry.
+Note all rule sets are provided as factory functions returning a single rule.

 ##### `TranspileRule( options )`